 Escape with an Escape Room

-For something a little different, escape the rain and the city for a little while with an escape room!
+For something a little different, escape the rain and the city for a little while with an escape room.
 Put your brains, brawn (and friendships!) to the test with the fun team building activities, sure to challenge you and make those rainy days a little more interesting.
-Check out LOST in Causeway Bay, which has seven rooms with pre-set scenarios to escape from!
+Check out LOST in Causeway Bay, which has seven rooms with pre-set scenarios to choose from.

 Pig Out on Dim Sum

 Not that we need more of an excuse to pig out on our fave local delicacies, but when the rain pours, why not pitch up at your top spot and not move for a good few hours?
-Perfect for when visitors are in town as you’ll want to show off the best eats our city has to offer.
-If the rain won’t stop pouring, you’ll just have to sit tight and order a couple more cha sui bao.
+Perfect for when visitors are in town, so that you can show off the best eats our city has to offer.
+If the rain keeps chucking it down, you’ll have to sit tight and order a couple more cha siu bao.
 From local faves, to higher end options, here are some of our favourites in the city.

 Go For a Boozy Brunch

 Come rain or shine, brunch is always a good choice.
-And we definitely don’t need reminding that there are countless restos offering up incredible and indulgent brunch menus all over the city.
-When the rain won’t stop, we recommend going for the free-flow options – what better way to spend a rainy afternoon, than by dousing yourself in Veuve Clique?
+And we definitely don’t need reminding that there are countless restaurants offering up incredible and indulgent brunch menus all over the city.
+When the rain won’t stop, we recommend going for the free-flow options – what better way to spend a rainy afternoon, than by dousing yourself in Veuve Clicquot?

 Housing local designers, creative agents and shops selling everything from jewellery and gifts, to desserts and clothing, PMQ is a great place to explore on a rainy day.
-A hub buzzing with creative and design entrepreneurs, head over there to refresh and explore new talent.
+A hub buzzing with creative and design entrepreneurs, head over there to refresh yourself, at the same time as exploring new talent.

 Sing-a-long at Karaoke